Continuous-Wave Second-Harmonic Generation in Orientation-Patterned GaP Waveguides at Telecom Wavelengths: Results

 The OP-GaP waveguides presented here also handle polarisation diversity \cite{oron2010efficient}.
-Type II configuration (see schematic on Figure~\ref{fig:type1typ2}), combining two input photons from orthogonal polarisations (TE and TM), leads to SHG in the TE polarisation.
-Figure~\ref{fig:type1typ2} compares the SHG spectra for both type I and type II configurations for \SI{70}{\milli\watt} incident optical power.
-The plots in the figure show that the SHG efficiency for both Type I and Type II is comparable.
-Moreover, their spectral acceptance overlaps partially, making it possible, in principle, to operate both simultaneously.
-The amount of overlap in the lineshapes is directly related to the slant angle of the sidewalls - here unintentional (see Supplement 1).
+Type-II configuration (see schematic on Fig.~\ref{fig:type1typ2}), combining two input photons from orthogonal polarisations (TE and TM), leads to SHG in the TE polarisation.
+Fig.~\ref{fig:type1typ2} compares the SHG spectra for both Type-I and Type-II configurations for \SI{70}{\milli\watt} incident optical power.
+The plots in the figure show that the SHG efficiency for both Type I and Type II is comparable{, with peak output power for the Type-II configuration about two thirds of the peak output power of Type I. This discrepancy is due to increased losses for the TM polarisation at \SI{1596}{\nano\meter} (see Supporting Information).} Moreover, their spectral acceptance overlaps partially, making it possible, in principle, to operate both simultaneously.
+The amount of overlap in the lineshapes is directly related to the slant angle of the sidewalls - here unintentional (see Supporting Information).
 However, it is possible to adjust the waveguide fabrication process to control this angle and tune the waveguide for polarisation diversity.